Home Taping Is Killing Music: Parodies

 The slogan was often parodied, one example being the addendum and it's about time too!, used by Dutch anarcho-punk band the Ex.
 Some fanzines changed the words from Home taping is killing the music industry and added the words ...so be sure to do your part! below the logo.
 Another example was the early 1980s counter-slogan Home Taping is Skill in Music, referring to early mixtapes, a precursor to sampling and remixes.
 The cassette & crossbones image was displayed briefly as a backdrop in the "Time Out for Fun" video by the band Devo from their 1982 album, Oh, No!
 It's Devo.
 Venom's 1982 album Black Metal used the logo with the words Home Taping Is Killing Music; So Are Venom.
 The phrase Home-Taping Is Making Music appears on the back cover of Peter Principle's self-produced 1988 album Tone Poems.
 The American punk band Rocket from the Crypt sold T-shirts with the tape and bones and the words "Home Taping Is Killing the Music Industry: Killing Ain't Wrong."
 Sonic Youth has T-shirts with the cassette and "Sonic Youth" written under it.
 The cover of Billy Bragg's album Workers Playtime featured a notice reading "Capitalism is killing music – pay no more than £4.99 for this record".
 Mitch Benn also comments "Home taping isn't killing music, music's dying of natural causes" in the song "Steal This Song" on the album Radioface.
 In Poland during the mid-1980s, some (PRONIT label) vinyl pressings of certain albums contained a parody stamp labeled "Home taping... is much fun".

-One cassette version of the Dead Kennedys e.p.
-In God We Trust Inc. had a blank side, printed with the message "Home taping is killing record industry profits!
+One cassette version of the Dead Kennedys EP In God We Trust Inc. had a blank side, printed with the message "Home taping is killing record industry profits!
 We left this side blank so you can help."

 During the 1980s, rock group the Beat sold blank cassette tapes as merchandise at their live shows.
 The band frequently encouraged fans and concert patrons to record their live performances instead of illegally copying their studio albums.
 The group's leader, Paul Collins, believed this practice would satisfy a need for instant gratification while preventing the sales of their albums from diminishing.

 La Route du Rock biannual music festival in France uses the tape image as part of the event's logo.